US Air Quality Index 2026: Live AQI for Every City

 What is the Air Quality Index?

 The AQI is calculated for five major air pollutants regulated by the Clean Air Act: ground-level ozone, particle pollution (PM2.5 and PM10), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+The highest AQI value among these pollutants becomes the reported AQI for that location and time period.

 Who is Most at Risk?

-• Children and older adults
+• Children and older adults (65+)

-• People who work or exercise outdoors
+• People who work or exercise outdoors regularly

-• People with heart disease
+• People with heart disease or cardiovascular conditions

 How to Protect Yourself

-• Check the AQI before outdoor activities
+• Check the AQI before planning outdoor activities, especially exercise

-• Keep windows closed on poor air quality days
+• Keep windows and doors closed on poor air quality days